BWindey/nvim-config/README.md

 ## Structure
 This follows the Lazy directory structure.
 All plugins can be found under `lua/plugins/`.
-Each seperate plugin has its own file, those who work closely together sit together in a file (f.e. completions).
+Each separate plugin has its own file, those who work closely together sit together in a file (f.e. completions).

 All plugin-specific keybinds are specified in the file that adds the plugin,